keent/nodejs-simple-proxy/README.md

 ## Usage
 1. Edit reverseproxyconfig.json to add your microservices/other projects

-2. Run your proxy by
+2. Run your proxy by:

      pm2 start app.js

 3. There's no step 3! (™)